heig-PRO-b04/java-backend/wiki/APIv1.Endpoints.md

 ### `GET /mod/{idModerator}/poll/{idPoll}/question`
 Get all questions forming a poll.

+A token is needed.

 On success, a list of questions will be returned.

 ### `GET /mod/{idModerator}/poll/{idPoll}/question/{idQuestion}`
 Get question with id `idQuestion`

+A token is needed.

 On success, the question will be returned.